This article contains major MCU spoilers

 Marc Spector is a former mercenary with Dissociative Identity Disorder.
 He has two other identities inside him: Steven Grant and Jake Lockley.
 All three are played by Oscar Isaac, and all three make up “Moon Knight”, an avatar of the Egyptian god Khonshu who guides those travelling by night and seeks vengeance on any villainous sorts who might trouble them on their path.
 The character was introduced in the limited TV series Moon Knight, but currently it is Jake Lockley in place as the Fist of Khonshu, while the others remain blissfully unaware of his existence.

 Isaac only signed on to play Moon Knight for one season of the Disney+ show, but he will almost certainly be back in the future, as the character remains a cult favorite amongst comic book readers.
-However, Moon Knight is a rare studio projects that currently remains unconnected to the larger Marvel Cinematic Universe.
+However, Moon Knight is a rare studio project that currently remains unconnected to the larger Marvel Cinematic Universe.

 Archaeologist Layla Abdallah El-Faouly (May Calamawy) is the estranged wife of Marc Spector, who joined him in his guise as Moon Knight to thwart the plans of the villainous Arthur Harrow (Ethan Hawke).
 During their final battle against him in Marvel’s Moon Knight, she struck a deal with the Egyptian goddess Taweret to become her avatar on Earth.
 Layla is now the Scarlet Scarab!
 Her relationship with Marc, however, has yet to be resolved, as Marc’s alternate identity Steven Grant has also fallen in love with her.
 It’s a very complicated love triangle.